After the big dry

 To track the ecological effects, four indigenous youth are learning monitoring techniques to assist in measuring the success of the restoration effort.
 Because the New South Wales state government has begun returning land to indigenous communities, partnering with these communities has been a priority for the fund, Gilmore says.
 Many of the targeted wetland sites are on important Aboriginal cultural lands, and the communities have been involved in deciding which places should be a priority to restore.
 Along with the youth traineeships, the monitoring also involves time-lapse, drone and motion-sensor cameras, and bioacoustics monitors to record which species return.

 The fund’s long-term goal is to imitate the natural flooding cycle over the next decade and to greatly increase the watered area.
 On the financial side, Gilmore hopes the program proves that “even if you couldn’t care less about the environment, the water fund is a good investment.”
-After three months, admittedly a short window, annualized returns were running at 7.7 percent, compared with the target of 5 to 8 percent—a promising start.
+After three months, admittedly a short window, annualised returns were running at 7.7 percent, compared with the target of 5 to 8 percent—a promising start.

 The larger the fund becomes, the more likely mainstream institutional investors will be interested, Gilmore says.
 Financial models suggest that AU$100 million would enable returns on par with traditional, non-impact investments.
 That would help purchase more than 10.5 billion gallons of water entitlements—about 20 percent would be used to water wetlands.